Taylor Swift slams musician Damon Albarn for claiming she doesn’t write her own songs: ‘False and SO damaging’

 In the interview, Albarn criticizes modern music, and when asked about Taylor Swift as an example of “an excellent songwriter,” he says, “She doesn’t write her own songs.”

 When Wood responds by insisting Swift does write or co-write her songs, Albarn says that co-writing “doesn’t count.”
-He then praises the lyrics of singer-songwriter Billie Eillish as “less endlessly upbeat” and “way more minor and odd” than Swift’s.
+He then praises the lyrics of singer-songwriter Billie Eilish as “less endlessly upbeat” and “way more minor and odd” than Swift’s.
 “I’m more attracted to that than to Taylor Swift,” he says.

 The Washington Post could not immediately reach a representative for the musician for comment.

-The exchange has galvanized Swift fans around the world — including Chile, where President-elect Gabriel Boric tweeted, “Here in Chile you have a huge group of supporters who knows that you write you own songs from the heart.
+The exchange has galvanized Swift fans around the world — including in Chile, where President-elect Gabriel Boric tweeted, “Here in Chile you have a huge group of supporters who knows that you write you own songs from the heart.
 Dont take seriously guys that need to insult or lie to get attention.
 Hugs from the south Taylor.”

 Some fans responded by tweeting lyrics from Swift songs they saw as relevant to the situation.